Wikia/app/extensions/wikia/EditDraftSaving/README.md

 For VisualEditor we use the following JavaScript hooks:

-* `ve.activate` is fired when VisualEditor starts to load - we then load edit draft code on demand
 * `ve.activationComplete` is fired when VisualEditor is fully loaded - edit draft code is set up then
 * `ve.toolbarSaveButton.stateChanged` is fired when editing content changed - edit draft can be saved then
 * `postEdit` is fired when VisualEditor save completes - edit draft can be invalidated then